 The imagery of lightning highlights the intensity of new life entering the world.

-The “new mother cries” symbolizes the emotional weight of childbirth, and the fallen placenta suggests the physical reality of bringing new life into the world.
+The “new mother cries” represents the emotional toll of childbirth, while the fallen placenta reflects the physical reality of bringing new life into the world.

 The angel opens her eyes, the confusion sets in